-He’s an addict, is the thing.
-He’s not a liar, but he’s someone who lies.
-I don’t know what it means when I say that I spent five years of my life loving someone who doesn’t exist.
-That I spent five years blaming myself for something that wasn’t my fault, five years thinking I was the broken one.
+He's an addict, is the thing.
+He's not a liar, but he's someone who lies.
+I don't know what it means when I say that I spent five years of my life loving someone who doesn't exist.
 It might be easier if I could hate him, but the only thing I feel is grief.
-And it’s not dramatic or interesting, it’s just tiring.
+And it's not dramatic or interesting, it's just tiring.

 "Most people aren't like this," she says and I'm surprised by my surprise.
 When I imagine love, this is all I see.
 I'm not saying it to paint myself as a victim, because I'm not quite; I'm saying it because it's a pebble I found in my pocket and I can't stop rolling it between my fingers.
 When I imagine love, this is all I see.
 She cries when I say this and holds me tighter than anyone has in awhile.
 That surprises me, too.